 A witness's mental health records are privileged against judicial disclosure; nevertheless, an interested party may request an in camera inspection of a witness's treatment records.
-228 The privilege must yield when the mental health records are necessary for meaningful cross-examination of an important prosecution witness.
+The privilege must yield when the mental health records are necessary for meaningful cross-examination of an important prosecution witness.

-Apprehension about who might have access to the information collected by the justice system in police reports, pre-sentence investigations, and court files may prevent witnesses from calling the police or participating in a criminal prosecution.
-Integrated justice information systems and data warehouse applications significantly improve the sharing of various forms of justice information, including the identities of witnesses; these systems also can drastically increase the number of individuals who have access to names, addresses, and other potentially sensitive information about witnesses.
+Integrated justice information systems significantly improve the compilation and sharing of various forms of justice information, including the identities of witnesses.
+These systems also can drastically increase the number of individuals who have access to names, addresses, and other potentially sensitive information about witnesses.
+Apprehension over the steps taken to